Egbert-Azure/stockfish-cluster/README.md

 For details follow the links below.

-# Setting up SBC Cluster
+# Setup Stockfish Cluster on SBC

 Getting ready for a SBC cluster